-If you are a new or younger Christian, don’t be embarrassed if you don’t know the answers to Bible questions like this.
+If you are a new or younger Christian, there is no need for embarrassment in not knowing these answers.
 Most people in America are unfamiliar with the Bible.
 But it doesn’t have to stay that way for us.

-American culture’s illiteracy with Bible knowledge means that young adults only receive wrong-headed ways to deal with their problems.
-And as a result, most new Christians bring unnecessary baggage into the Christian faith that has not been adequately dealt with, including:
+American culture’s illiteracy with Bible knowledge is extensive.
+Meaning that young adults only receive wrong-headed ways to deal with their problems.
+And as a result, most new Christians bring baggage into their faith but may not get God's resources.
+Issues like:

 Scripture provides everything we need to live contented and godly lives (2 Tim.
 3:16-17).
 But trying to figure out where to begin can feel intimidating.

-The New Testament has 27 books written by nine eyewitness or their close companions (Luke and Mark):
+The New Testament has 27 books.
+The authors are nine eyewitness or their close companions (Luke and Mark):

-- All of the writers were Jews, except for the Greek physician Luke (author of Luke and Acts).
-He was a companion of Paul.
+All the authors were Jews, except for the Greek physician Luke (author of Luke and Acts).
+He was a companion of Paul

-- Greek was the original language of all the NT books.
+Greek was the original language of all the New Testament books

-- The first five historical narrative books (the four Gospels and Acts) tell of the life and ministry of Jesus and the early church’s growth.
+The first five books (the four Gospels and Acts) are historical narratives.
+They tell of the life and ministry of Jesus and the early church’s growth.

-- Then come 21 letters or “epistles” (13 by Paul and 8 General Epistles).
-The epistles provide personal messages, practical application of doctrines, and encouragement to live godly lives.
+Then come 21 letters or “epistles” (13 by Paul and 8 General Epistles).
+The epistles provide a variety of material.
+They include personal messages and practical application of doctrines.
+And they encourage godly living.

-- Finally, Revelation uses graphic imagery in an apocalyptic genre to relate Christ’s return and end times.
+Finally, Revelation is an apocalyptic genre.
+It uses graphic imagery to relate Christ’s return and end times.

 Here is that structure with all the books listed: